torvalds/linux/Documentation/driver-api/cxl/linux/access-coordinates.rst

 The next step is to take the min() of the per host bridge bandwidth and the bandwidth from the Generic Port (GP).
-The bandwidths for the GP are retrieved via ACPI tables SRAT/HMAT.
+The bandwidths for the GP are retrieved via ACPI tables (:doc:`SRAT <../platform/acpi/srat>` and :doc:`HMAT <../platform/acpi/hmat>`).
 The minimum bandwidth are aggregated under the same ACPI0017 device to form a new xarray.

 Finally, the cxl_region_update_bandwidth() is called and the aggregated bandwidth from all the members of the last xarray is updated for the